beni045/gesture_controlled_robot_pet/README.md

 </p>

 ### Setup and Connection Notes
-* Build robot base without using the Arduino or the ultrasonic sensors
+* Build robot base without using the Arduino or the ultrasonic sensors, you can find the instructions [here](https://drive.google.com/file/d/1nSlkYJ7oCfMkG1p-KDfVHdLQt3B4Nmo5/view)
-* Connect robot base parts to Raspberry Pi
+* Connect robot base parts to Raspberry Pi (see pinout in RaspberryPi_robot_pet/robot_server.py)
-* Raspberry Pi connected to Atlas 200DK via ethernet
+* Raspberry Pi connected to Atlas 200DK via Ethernet cord
 * Connect Raspberry Pi Camera to to CAMERA0 on the Atlas 200 DK, you can follow this [guide](https://support.huaweicloud.com/intl/en-us/qs-atlas200dkappc32/atlased_04_0006.html)

 # Setup